peter-mcconnell/petermcconnell.com/content/posts/perf_eng_with_py12.md

 This is already looking much more useful.
 We see the majority of the time is being spent doing comparisons and in the list_contains method.
 We can also see the specific file `before.py` and method `run_dummy` that is calling it.

-Investigation time / the fix
+investigation time / the fix
 ----------------------------

 Now that we know where in our code the problem is, we can take a look at the source code in CPython to see why the `list_contains` method would be so slow: https://github.com/python/cpython/blob/199507b81a302ea19f93593965b1e5088195a6c5/Objects/listobject.c#L440